Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Experiments

 \subsubsection{Ablation study}

 We conducted further analysis on the effect of the gamma factor and guidance strength on our experimental results.
-As depicted in Table 2 our findings confirm that an increase in positively impacts attack accuracy and KNN distance, where indicates the absence of image correction.
-However, for perceptual similarity, the evaluated results exhibit a decreasing and then increasing trend, necessitating a trade-off in the value of gamma.
+As depicted in Table \ref{abalation} our findings confirm that an increase in positively impacts attack accuracy and KNN distance, where indicates the absence of image correction.
+However, for perceptual similarity, the evaluated results exhibit a decreasing and then increasing trend and the $\gamma$ equal of 2.2 is the most consistent with human perceptual judgment, necessitating a trade-off in the value of gamma.
 Second, as the value of increases, there is an initial improvement followed by a decline in both the evaluation of top-5 attack accuracy and feature distance, while perceptual similarity progressively becomes worse.
 Since when indicates unconditional guidance generation, it is not explicitly evaluated in the results.
-As shown in Figure 6, excessively high values of result in a degradation of image quality but in favor of target features.
-So, in order to effectively balance accuracy, realism, and similarity, it is crucial to select an appropriate level of guidance strength.
+As shown in Figure \ref{figure8}, excessively high values of result in a degradation of image quality but in favor of target features.
+However, as can be observed from the figure, a lower KNN Dist does not necessarily imply a more effective attack.
+Similarly, under the influence of $\gamma$ and $\omega$, the evaluation of FID, when compared to that shown by LPIPS, reveals that the results of LPIPS are more closely aligned with the qualitative judgment of the human eye.
+This aids in the selection of hyper-parameters and the evaluation of the results.
+So, in order to effectively balance accuracy, realism, and similarity, it is crucial to select an appropriate level of guidance strength with reference to the LPIPS.
 For instance, when $\omega$ equals 4, the overall evaluation results exhibit greater balance.

+Furthermore, we delve into the impact of the probability $p$ of training without label guidance on the results.
+This hyper-parameter is introduced as it allows for the learning of the data’s features and structure with a certain probability, thereby ensuring that the attack model does not over-fit the label information.
+When $p$ is 0, indicating that the attack model is entirely guided by labels, it is observed that the feature distance of KNN Dist is evaluated to be 768.6025, which is the lowest.
+However, this is not the optimal choice in terms of attack accuracy evaluation.
+When $p$ exceeds 0.2, a diminishing effect can be observed through the evaluation of all indicators.
+Therefore, for the best effect, $p$ should take a value between 0 and 0.2.